IBM/kafka-quickstart-workshop/part2/README.md

 A **topic** is a category or feed name to which records are published.
 To create a topic we need 4 things:

-    - **Name:** A topic is referred by its name.
+    --topic **Name:** A topic is referred by its name.
 It has to be unique within a cluster.
 Valid characters are alphanumerics plus a few symbols (`.`, `_` and `-`).
-    - **Partition count:** Partitions are the units of scalability.
+    --partitions **Partition count:** Partitions are the units of scalability.
 Having multiple partitions allows you to distribute a topic across several brokers.
 Kafka only guarantees ordering within a partition.
-    - **Replication factor:** This specifies how many copies of the data are kept in the cluster.
+    --replication-factor **Replication factor:** This specifies how many copies of the data are kept in the cluster.
 This value should not exceed the number of Kafka servers in the cluster.
 Let's set that to `3` for now.
     - **Configurations:** [Some configurations](https://kafka.apache.org/documentation/#topicconfigs) can be applied per topic.
 If not specified, the broker defaults are used.

 Let's create our first topic.
-In a terminal, navigate to the Kafka directory downloaded in [pre-reqs](../part1/README.md), and then run the following command:
+In a terminal, run the following command:

 ```sh
 C:\kafka_2.13-2.7.0>bin\windows\kafka-topics.bat --bootstrap-server "localhost:9092,localhost:9192,localhost:9292" --command-config "c:\my_config\client.properties" --create --replication-factor 3 --partitions 2 --topic my-first-topic